Cosmological parameter inference with Bayesian statistics: Bayesian statistics in Cosmology

 with $D_V(z) = \left[zD_H(z)D_M^2(z)\right]^{1/3}$.

-The BAO measurements constrain the cosmological parameters through the radius of the sound horizon $r_d$, Hubble distance $D_H(z)$ and the comoving angular diameter distance $D_M(z)$ -- see Figure \ref{baohubble} --.
-The data used in this work to constrain $D_V / d_r$ is obtained from the 6dF Galaxy Survey (6dFGS, \cite{6dFGS}) from UK Schmidt Telescope, the Main Galaxy Sample (MGS, \cite{MGS}) and the BOSS LOWZ Sample \cite{BOSSgalaxies} from SDSS.
-On the other hand the data from BOSS CMASS Sample \cite{BOSSgalaxies}, BOSS Lyman $\alpha$ auto-correlation (Ly$\alpha$ auto, \cite{Lyafauto}), BOSS Lyman-$\alpha$ cross correlation (Ly$\alpha$ cross, \cite{Lyafcross}) are used to constrain $D_M/r_d$, $D_H/r_d$ and $r_d$. \\
+The BAO measurements constrain the cosmological parameters through the radius of the sound horizon $r_d$, Hubble distance $D_H(z)$ and the comoving angular diameter distance $D_M(z)$; see Figure \ref{baohubble}.
+The data used in this work to constrain $D_V / r_d$ is obtained from the 6dF Galaxy Survey (6dFGS \cite{6dFGS}) from UK Schmidt Telescope, the Main Galaxy Sample (MGS \cite{MGS}), and the BOSS LOWZ Sample \cite{BOSSgalaxies} from SDSS.
+On the other hand, the data from BOSS CMASS Sample \cite{BOSSgalaxies}, BOSS Lyman $\alpha$ auto-correlation (Ly$\alpha$ auto,~\cite{Lyafauto}), and BOSS Lyman-$\alpha$ cross correlation (Ly$\alpha$ cross \cite{Lyafcross}) are used to constrain $D_M/r_d$, $D_H/r_d$.

-\textbf{Supernovae type Ia (SNIa):} A supernova is the explosion of a star.
-There are two types of supernova.
-The first occurs in a binary star system, one of which is a white dwarf that steals matter from the star that accompanies it.
-When the white dwarf accumulates a lot of matter it explodes producing the supernova.
-The second type occurs when a star runs out of fuel and matter flows into its core.
-When the core becomes so heavy that it cannot withstand its own gravitational force, it collapses and the star explodes producing the supernova \cite{supernovadef}.
-Empirically, the peak luminosity of the type Ia supernovas (SNIa) can be used as a distance indicator from the relation between redshift and distance \cite{parametros}.
-From several analysis of SNIa the Supernova Cosmology Project and High-z Supernova Search Team both found evidence that the Universe is currently speeding up \cite{supernova1,supernova2,supernova3}.
+\textbf{{Supernovae} type Ia (SNIa):} This type of supernova occurs in binary star systems, one of which is a white dwarf that accretes matter from the star that accompanies it.
+When the white dwarf accumulates sufficient mass ($\approx$1.4 solar masses), its core will start the ignition temperature for carbon fusion, and, within a few seconds, it releases enough energy to produce the supernova \cite{supernovadef}.
+Since type Ia supernovae (SNIa) are hypothesized to occur near the same mass limit of 1.4 solar masses, commonly referred to as Chandrasekhar mass, their luminosity peaks are fairly consistent and can be standardized and, thus, be used as standard candles \cite{parametros}.
+From several analyses of SNIa, the Supernova Cosmology Project and High-z Supernova Search Team both found evidence that the Universe is currently expanding at an accelerated rate \cite{supernova1,supernova2,supernova3}.